tomdns/blog/articles/sliced-mountains.md

 We wanted to recreate islands similar to the ones we find in *Godus*, in a more simplified version.

-Here's how it works:
-- Generate a heightfield
-- Convert it to points
-- Loop through all the points according to their height
-- Reconstruct the slices from each layer of points

 ## 1 - Heightfield

 The island height generation is quite basic.
 I only used one **HeightField Noise** SOP and played with the parameters till I was happy with the results.
 Just make sure to set *Combine Method* to *Maximum* so that we only get values above 0.